Slow-Cooked Rigatoni Beef Bolognese (Dutch Oven)

 Keep this one for later

 Can you freeze slow-cooked bolognese sauce?
 Yes!
-Store this pasta sauce in the fridge for 3-4 days or in a freezable, airtight container in the freezer for up to 6 weeks.
+Store this pasta sauce in the fridge for 3-4 days or in a freezer-safe, airtight container in the freezer for up to 6 weeks.
 Cook the pasta on the day (or the day before) it’s consumed.
 I freeze batches of the bolognese sauce and reheat them for an easy weeknight dinner.

 Love a good pasta dish?
 Here are a few of my favorite pasta recipes…